The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Major household appliances are a major investment these days, fetching four- and even five-figure prices.
-You’d probably love a bargain on buying them, and of course you know to keep your eye out for clearance or store-closing sales.
+Of course you know to keep your eye out for clearance or store-closing sales.
 But you may not realize that there’s a predictable pattern to when the deals on dishwashers, refrigerators, washer/dryers, etc. occur.

 Like automakers, appliance manufacturers periodically introduce new models.
 For most, the prime launch season is between September and December; so, many of last year’s toys go up for grabs at heavily discounted prices during those months.
 However, some appliances may be cheaper at other times of the year, especially if they are seasonal (think heaters or air conditioners).

 Whether you are shopping online or at a store, the price of every appliance varies by type, model, and season.
-The key is to plan your purchase so that you can replace aging appliances before they break down and leave you desperate.
+Here are some of the best times of year to purchase new appliances, and how good the deals tend to be.

 What is the best time to buy appliances?

-The best time to go shopping for an appliance depends on the type of appliance you need.
+The best time to go shopping for an appliance depends to some extent on the type of appliance you need.

-Certain holidays that mark a change of season are also a prime time for promotions.
-Cases in point: Memorial Day (the start of summer), Labor Day (the onset of autumn), and Black Friday (kickoff to the holidays) and the weekends around them.
+Holidays that mark a change of season are often a prime time for promotions.
+Cases in point: Memorial Day (the start of summer), Labor Day (the onset of autumn), and Black Friday/Cyber Monday (kickoff to Christmas/Hanukkah/Kwanzaa time) and the weekends around them.

 End of the year

-Smaller appliances such as coffee makers, toasters, and microwave ovens usually go on sale during the end of the year, when manufacturers are trying to clear the shelves for new models.
+Smaller appliances such as coffee makers, toasters and microwave ovens usually go on sale during the end of the year, when manufacturers are trying to make way for new models.
 There is rarely much of a difference between last year’s models and the brand-new ones; by purchasing a discontinued model, you can often get virtually the same appliance for nearly half the price.

-Buying seasonal items when they’re out of season is another clever way to save on household appliances.
-For instance, shopping for an air conditioner when winter is around the corner is smart because most other people are busy looking at heaters and furnaces now.
+Buying seasonal items when they’re out of season is another strategy to save on household appliances.
+You could try shopping for an air conditioner when winter is around the corner and most other people are busy looking at heaters and furnaces.
 Similarly, heaters and boilers are cheaper in summer because that’s the season when folks are thinking grills and coolers.
 Just one caveat: A lot of items might be out-of-stock, so your choices might be limited during the off-season.

-Appliances with minor or cosmetic imperfections, or ones that have been labeled as certified refurbished by the manufacturer, are often on offer for significantly low prices.
+Appliances with minor or cosmetic imperfections, or ones that have been labeled as “certified refurbished” by the manufacturer (meaning they’ve been repaired or restored) are often on offer for significantly low prices.
 However, when looking at less-than-perfect appliances, make sure they do not have cracked or broken glass panels, come with a warranty, and are in working condition with all parts intact.

 Try small, independent businesses

-You are more likely to find better deals at local, independent businesses than big name retailers.
+You are more likely to find better deals at local, independent businesses than big-name retailers.
 They may even go the extra mile to offer perks like free repairs or installation.
+“Scratch-and-dent stores can also be a goldmine year-round, and manufacturers often roll out rebates that can really sweeten the deal,” says Carter.

 Compare and shop online

-You can compare appliance prices online before you even head to the store.
-Sites like PriceGrabber and Google Shopping let you look up discounted prices on appliances; you can also find pre-owned appliances for a fraction of the original price on eBay and Craigslist (though often these won’t come with warranties).
-Online marketplaces like Amazon often have special price offers on new appliances.
+You can compare appliance prices online before you even head to a store.
+Sites like PriceGrabber and Google Shopping let you look up discounted prices on appliances.
+You can also find pre-owned appliances for a fraction of the original price on eBay and Craigslist (though often these won’t come with warranties).

 How long do appliances last?

 Knowing the lifespan of appliances can help you determine when to start shopping for new ones.
-The following table indicates the average lifespan of the most common household appliances.
+The key is to plan your purchase so that you can replace aging appliances before they die and leave you desperate.

 Best ways to finance appliance purchases

-Replacing a major appliance or two can be hard on the finances, but the following options can make the expense slightly more bearable.
+Replacing major appliances can be hard on the finances, especially if you’re buying several at once — say, for a kitchen remodel or to add a laundry room.
+The following options can make the expense slightly more bearable.

 - Personal loans: A personal loan, aka a home improvement loan, is available from most banks and lending institutions, has a fixed interest rate, and a repayment period between 12 and 60 months.
 If you need to finance a major appliance purchase — such as a boiler, a furnace, or the entire HVAC system — and have good credit and stable income, a small personal loan could be a quick and easy solution.

 - Home equity loan: If you’re replacing several appliances at once, a home equity loan could come to your financial rescue.
-Using your house as the collateral, you could borrow against its equity and then pay it off over several months or years.
-This is often called a second mortgage, and is useful for financing for home renovation or remodeling projects that include new appliances.
+Using your house as the collateral, you could borrow against its equity and then pay it off over years.
+Often called a second mortgage, it’s useful for financing for home renovation or remodeling projects that include new appliances.

-- Home equity line of credit (HELOC): This is similar to a home equity loan in all aspects except the amount you can borrow: Instead of a lump sum, a HELOC gives you a revolving line of credit.
-A HELOC is particularly useful when you have to make several appliance purchases over the course of a few months and are not sure of the total cost.
+- Home equity line of credit (HELOC): This is similar to a home equity loan, only instead of a lump sum, a HELOC gives you a revolving line of credit.
+A HELOC is particularly useful when you have to make several appliance purchases over a few months, but aren’t yet sure of the total cost.

 When is the worst time to buy appliances?